pivotal-cf/docs-aws-services/creating.html.md.erb.md

 Run the following command to bind a service instance to an app:
 <pre class="terminal">$ cf bind-service YOUR-APP YOUR-SERVICE-INSTANCE</pre>

-<p class="note"><strong>Note</strong>: When binding to an RDS database, a new user and password will be created for the binding.
-Oracle is an exception to this rule, where bound apps will be provided with the master username and password. </p>
+<p class="note"><strong>Note</strong>: When binding to an RDS database, a new user and password is created for the binding.
+   Oracle is an exception to this rule, where bound apps are provided with the master username and password. </p>

 Unbinding a service instance from an app removes access to the database and removes database credentials from the environment variables.